RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/rs-7-2-tba.md

 For Redis Enterprise Software version 7.2, `default_redis_version` is 7.2 for both `major` and `latest` upgrade policies.

-#### Auto Tiering - Redis on Flash evolution doubling performance {#auto-tiering}
+#### Auto Tiering - Redis on Flash evolution doubling throughput while cutting latencies in half {#auto-tiering}

-Redis Enterprise version 7.2 introduces Auto Tiering as an enhanced successor to Redis on Flash, which allows you to provision larger databases at a lower cost by using NVMe drives in addition to RAM.
+Redis Enterprise version 7.2 introduces Auto Tiering as an enhanced successor to Redis on Flash, which allows you to provision larger databases at a lower cost by extending the RAM with flash drives.

-Redis Enterprise Auto Tiering uses [Speedb](https://www.speedb.io/) as its storage engine, doubling the throughput achieved.
+Redis Enterprise Auto Tiering replaces RocksDB with [Speedb](https://www.speedb.io/) as its storage engine, doubling the throughput and cutting latencies, achieved using the same infrastructure resources.
 For example, a 1 TB database with 50K ops/sec can now serve 100K ops/sec based on the same infrastructure.

 To switch existing databases to use Speedb for Auto Tiering and improve performance: